SebastienGllmt/anki_progress_stats/README.md

 * 0.8: Improve graph performance
 * 0.9: Fix calculation of matured cards due to apparent lastIvl bug in revlog table
 * 0.10: Fix bug with last_ivl leading to overcounting of mature cards
+* 0.11: Merged all the mature card graphs into one

 ## License

 Copyright 2016 Matthew Hayes
+Copyright 2017 Sebastien Guillemot

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.